danr/hipspec/README.md

 The configuration explains what variables and constants QuickSpec should use when generating terms.

-  * Make variables with `var`, a string representation and something of the type of the variable.
+  * Make variables with `vars`, then string representations and something of the type of the variable.

-  * Make constants with `con`, a string representation, and the Haskell function or constructor you want this to constant to be interpreted as.
+  * Use `fun0`, `fun1`, `fun2`, and so on, and a string representation,
+    for Haskell functions and constructors.

 We continue the example above:

     main = hipSpec "Trees.hs" conf 3
+      where
-      where conf = describe "Trees" [ var "t" (undefined :: Tree Int) , var "x" (undefined :: Int)
+        conf = [ vars ["t","u"] (undefined :: Tree Int)
+               , vars ["x","y"] (undefined :: Int)
-                                    , con "Leaf" Leaf
+               , fun0 "Leaf" Leaf
-                                    , con "Fork" Fork
+               , fun0 "Fork" Fork
-                                    , con "mirror" mirror ]
+               , fun1 "mirror" mirror
+               ]

 For polymorphic functions, just enter some concrete and rich data type as `Int`.
 Now, annotate the functions you use with ANN pragmas.
 These need exactly the same string representation as used above.

     {-# ANN Leaf "Leaf" #-}
     {-# ANN Fork "Fork" #-}